MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/manage-projects.md

 # Manage projects in Dynamics 365 Implementation Portal

-> [!IMPORTANT]
-> Onboarding new projects to the Implementation Portal is currently in pre-release format.
-If you want to onboard a new project to Dynamics 365 Implementation Portal, fill in this form: [https://aka.ms/D365ImplementationPortalOnboarding](https://aka.ms/D365ImplementationPortalOnboarding).

-If you already have a project in the Implementation Portal, you'll see the new capabilities in the portal starting in April 2023.
-The new capabilities include the following list:
->
+Following capabilities are available to manage your newly created/existing projects.

-> * Manage project details
+* Manage project details
-> * Manage project users
+* Manage project users
-> * Profile projects by selecting products, features, and other characteristics
+* Profile projects by selecting products, features, and other characteristics
-> * View  implementation guidance tailored for your project profile
+* View  implementation guidance tailored for your project profile
+* View Telemetry Insights (if applicable/available)

+To do this, follow the steps given below.
 1. Sign in to the [Dynamics 365 Implementation Portal](https://aka.ms/D365ImplementationPortal) using your work account or personal Microsoft account.

-1. In the left side panel, select **Projects**.
+2. In the left side panel, select **Projects**.

-1. Select the project you want to manage.
+3. Select the project you want to manage.

-## Project details
+## Project Summary

 The **Summary** tab on the project page is where you can:

 * View and update key details like the project name, implementation partner, project phase, products in scope, and the country/region where the implementation team is located.

+> [!NOTE]
+> There are some fields such as LCS Go-Live date and LCS ID (for Finance and Operations projects), Tenant ID (for all projects) which are non-editable and are linked to the project in backend.
+> - If you want to edit the LCS Go-Live date, please update it in the LCS milestone under "Deploy" methodology Go-Live date.
+Please refer to [Milestones](https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/lifecycle-services/lcs-works-lcs#milestones) to update the Milestone dates.
+Once you update the Go-Live date in LCS, it will be reflected in the Implementation Portal within a day.
+> - If you want to update any other non-editable fields in the Project details, please reach ftd365ip-support@microsoft.com

 * Create project reviews or open an active project review.
-This feature isn't available to all projects yet.
+(This feature isn't available to all projects yet.
+Refer [Conduct Project Reviews](conduct-project-reviews.md) for more details)

 * View implementation guidance that's tailored for your project based on the project profile.

-## Project users

-The **Project user** tab on the project page lists the *project users*, people who are part of the project, and *project admins*, people who have administrative access to the project.

-Project admins can perform the following actions:

-* Select **Add new user** to join a project user to the project.

-* Select **Add new admin user** join a project admin to the project.

-* Select **Delete** (the trashcan icon on the user card) to remove a user or admin from the project.

-* Select **Set as admin** to make a project user an admin.
+* View Telemetry Insights if it's enabled/approved for your project.

 ## Project profile